 After a student has reclassified or qualified, he/she must have at least one supervisory committee meeting per year (this is an SGS requirement).
 More frequent meetings will occur if the supervisory committee determines it necessary.
 Although the timing of committee meetings is monitored by the Department, it is the student's responsibility to schedule these meetings.
 The procedure to follow for scheduling these subsequent committee meetings is:

 - Whenever possible, a student receives a reminder e-mail that a committee meeting is necessary within the next two months.

 - Upon receipt of the reminder, a student should immediately e-mail the committee members to ask when they are available to have a meeting.
 You should also cc this message to the Student Services Assistant.
 Upon obtaining the committee member responses, the student determines a time and place that is mutually agreeable.
 Once these arrangements have been finalized, the student informs the Student Services Assistant.
 A copy of the formal notice of the committee meeting is kept in the student's file.
-The student is responsible for sending a reminder and his/her report to all committee members three business days before the meeting.
+The student is responsible for sending a reminder and his/her report to all committee members one week before the meeting.